 - Low and slow: Cook the onions over medium-low heat.
 This process takes some time but the end result is well worth it.

-…But if you do, you can store these in an airtight container in the fridge for up to three days.
+Store leftovers in an airtight container in the fridge for up to three days.

 Try These Next!

-- 4 pork chops center cut
+- 4 pork chops center cut, bone-in

-- 2 Tablespoons flour *see note 1
+- 2 Tablespoons flour

-- 2 Tablespoons Butter
+- 2 Tablespoons olive oil

-- 4 Tablespoons Butter Separated
+- 6 Tablespoons Butter, Separated

-- 1 Tablespoon flour *See note 1
+- 1 Tablespoon flour

 - 2 cloves garlic minced